-1 Salary (remuneration) or lump sum certificates:

-- a IRP5 your employee tax certificate for remuneration received; or - b IT3(a) for lump sums from your employer, pension fund, provident fund or retirement annuity fund.

-2 The following documents relating to donations for charities:

-- a A valid section 18A certificate provided by an s18A-approved organisation. - b If the donation was made through your employer, an IRP5 certificate is sufficient.

-The amount donated through your employer will be reflected on your IRP5 against code 4011 and, therefore, will be prepopulated under 'Employee Tax Certificate Information [IRP5/IT3 (a)]' on your return.

-3 Certificates received for local interest, foreign interest income and foreign dividend income:

-IT3(b) certificates or transaction statement for the full period.

-4 Certificates for capital gains or losses, realised from local and/or foreign assets:

-IT3(c) certificates or transaction statement for the full period.

-5 The following documents relating to medical expenditure:

-- a The tax certificate received from your medical scheme for the period 1 March 2022 to 28 February 2023 (if you belong to a medical scheme and you are the main member). - b Proof of qualifying medical expenses paid by you and not recovered from a medical scheme. - c Completed ITR-DD Confirmation of Diagnosis form if you want to claim disability-related expenses.

-6 Statement of assets and liabilities - provincial taxpayers with business interests are required to declare the following:
+- 1 Salary (remuneration) or lump sum certificates: - 1.1 IRP5 your employee tax certificate for remuneration received; or - 1.2 IT3(a) for lump sums from your employer, pension fund, provident fund or retirement annuity fund. - 2 The following documents relating to donations for charities: - 2.1 A valid section 18A certificate provided by an s18A-approved organisation. - 2.2 If the donation was made through your employer, an IRP5 certificate is sufficient.
+The amount donated through your employer will be reflected on your IRP5 against code 4011 and, therefore, will be prepopulated under 'Employee Tax Certificate Information [IRP5/IT3 (a)]' on your return. - 3 Certificates received for local interest, foreign interest income and foreign dividend income: IT3(b) certificates or transaction statement for the full period. - 4 Certificates for capital gains or losses, realised from local and/or foreign assets: IT3(c) certificates or transaction statement for the full period. - 5 The following documents relating to medical expenditure: - 5.1 The tax certificate received from your medical scheme for the period 1 March 2023 to 29 February 2024 (if you belong to a medical scheme and you are the main member). - 5.2 Proof of qualifying medical expenses paid by you and not recovered from a medical scheme. - 5.3 Completed ITR-DD Confirmation of Diagnosis form if you want to claim disability-related expenses. - 6 Statement of assets and liabilities provincial taxpayers with business interests are required to declare the following: - 6.1 Their assets and liabilities based on cost.

-- a Their assets and liabilities based on cost. - b Specified assets at market values if they have assets worth more than R50 million.
+6.2 Specified assets at market values if they have assets worth more than R50 million.